millwardesque/sizzle/readme.md

 - Animated backgrounds
 - High score based on fewest jumps to reach finish
 - Particles on player movement and idle

+==Interesting ideas==
+- Player can press a button to be dropped in from ceiling
+	- Game becomes about clearing blocks rather than traversal